PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-juliet-03/README.md

 3. Include a screenshot of your MongoDB database
 4. Update the README.md with your specific setup instructions

+## Updated README.md
+successfully installed mongodb compass added queries.js which contains all queries for the assignment and a screenshot.jpeg for sample output.
 ## Resources

 - [MongoDB Documentation](https://docs.mongodb.com/)